 I told him I did and thought it meant he was going to turn around and the officer said that no, he was calling out since no selfies are allowed.

 Admonished, I left and walked to the Benaki Museum a few blocks away.
 Set in an old mansion, the Benaki provides a broad view of Greece from the Stone Age to the present day.
 I found it fascinating.
 The exhibits include a broad range of objects including painting, sculpture and Greek handicrafts.
 It even includes works by El Greco, the Greek artists given that name when he lived in Spain.

 There are only 36 rooms in the museum, making it easy to walk about.
 And everything is displayed in chronological order, I was able to consume 90 centuries of the Stone Age, Classical Greece, the Byzantine and Ottoman empires and more, before dinner.

 A Great Museum in Greece and Europe

-The next morning after my hotel breakfast, I took a cab to go to the Acropolis Museum.
+On the second of my 2 days in Athens, after my hotel breakfast I took a cab to go to the Acropolis Museum.
 I had been to the old museum many years earlier and had read about the new, incredible all-glass building that had replaced it and was looking forward to this visit.

 The museum is built over an archaeological excavation of an early Christian settlement and as you near the entrance you walk over glass panels where you view the ancient remnants below.
 In the spot where the excavation was not covered, the ground was covered with thousands of euro coins.